 "I was paying Connie more than she was getting at her old clinic, and she was a registered nurse," Merlin reminded him.
-"I don't know what a physician's assistant gets paid, but I wouldn't think it would be as much.
-She did say that she did all her duties for low pay."
+"I don't know what a physician's assistant gets paid, but I wouldn't think it would be as much."

 Jiro relaxed against his pillow again, shut his eyes and swallowed against his sore throat.
 "Go ahead and ask her," he replied, "but I don't think you'll have any luck."

 The wolf fell silent, wondering if his friend was right.
 He mused over his thoughts for long moments, and it was not long before he heard the cougar's breathing slow and deepen.

 Merlin closed his eyes too, leaning against the wall, but he was shy of actually drifting off when the door opened again.
 Tomi walked in alone, a clipboard and several small sheets of printed paper in her hands.
 She glanced over at the cougar, and noting that he slept, she moved to the wolf.